DHS Homeland Security-STEM Career Development Program

 About the Program

-Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of a 10-week summer research experience at a DHS laboratory, industrial venue engaged in relevant DHS-related research and development, or other DHS-related federal, state or local facility engaged in AIT related research and development.
+Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of two 10-week summer research experiences at a DHS laboratory, industrial venue engaged in relevant DHS-related research and development, or other DHS-related federal, state or local facility engaged in center related research and development.

-Participating students will be immersed in explosive detection or security threat detection research and practical training so that they can witness the impact and relevance of their work as they engage in real-world development.
+Participating students will be immersed in ALERT related research and practical training so that they can witness the impact and relevance of their work as they engage in real-world development.

 Program Requirements for Participants